denisecailab/minian_paper_data/README.md

 # Supplementary data for minian paper

-This repository contains all the data and code used to generate the figures for the minian paper
+This repository contains the data and code used to generate Figure 1-15 and Figure 20 of the manuscript "Minian an Open-source Miniscope Analysis Pipeline"

 ## repo content